rwynn/monstache-site/src/advanced.md

 The example is based on the Elasticsearch docs for [parent-child](https://www.elastic.co/guide/en/elasticsearch/guide/current/parent-child.html)

-For more on updating the namespace name, check the [Delete Strategy](../config/#delete-strategy) as there is a change of the default behviour in v4.4.0 & v3.11.0
+For more on updating the namespace name, check the [Delete Strategy](../config/#delete-strategy)

 ## Routing